Dev Mode. Emulators used.

 Thank you.

-So in order to add a gymnasium you are actually increasing the ability to have space, active space for students indoors that yes it is taking some exterior space but you are increasing the ability for interior space and programming which happens on a regular basis.
+Magnolia like a couple of other schools also doesn't have a gymnasium so in order to add a gymnasium you're actually increasing The ability to have space, active space for students indoors that yes it is taking some exterior space but you are increasing the ability for interior space and programming which happens on a regular basis.

-Believe me all our designs we try and maximize as much the possibility for outdoor play space.
+So believe me all our designs we try and maximize as much the possibility for outdoor play space.

 I fully support active play for students and unstructured active play which I think is great to have.

-Any more questions comments?
+Any more questions, comments?

 Thank you.

-Our next item is PTA IV award contract P1454 for architectural slash engineering AE services to Integra's architecture for the Ingram high school classroom addition.
+Our next item is PTA IV award contract P1454 for architectural slash engineering AE services to Integra's architecture for the Ingram High School classroom addition.

 Can we get a recommendation from ops chair?